mbielicki/15_puzzle/docs/report.md

 **Comparison with Manhattan Distance:**

-Hamming distance is less informed than Manhattan distance:
-- **Hamming**: Counts tiles that need to move (binary: wrong or right)
-- **Manhattan**: Measures how far each tile needs to move (quantitative distance)

-For example, if a tile is 5 positions away:
-- Hamming distance: contributes 1 (just "wrong position")
-- Manhattan distance: contributes 5 (actual distance)
+Hamming distance is fundamentally less informed than Manhattan distance due to the granularity of information each heuristic captures.
+Hamming distance operates in binary mode, simply counting whether each tile is wrong or right in its current position.
+Manhattan distance, by contrast, measures how far each tile needs to move, providing quantitative distance information that creates a much more detailed landscape of the search space.

+The difference becomes stark in concrete examples.
+Consider a tile that sits 5 positions away from its goal location.
+Hamming distance contributes merely 1 to the heuristic value, treating this severely misplaced tile identically to one that's only a single move away.
+Manhattan distance contributes the full 5, accurately reflecting the actual work required to correct this tile's position.

 **Performance:**

-Test results show Hamming distance is less efficient than Manhattan:
+Hamming distance is less efficient than Manhattan distance but still dramatically better than uninformed search.
+Detailed comparative analysis is provided in Section 5.2.
-- A* Hamming: 24 iterations vs Manhattan's 14 (71% more)
-- Best-First Hamming: 20 iterations vs Manhattan's 11 (82% more)
-- Maximum frontier: 26-31 states vs Manhattan's 15-18

-While still dramatically better than uninformed search, Hamming distance provides weaker guidance than Manhattan distance for sliding puzzles.

 ## 4. Experimental Results